jecisc/GitBridge/README.md

 [![Build Status](https://travis-ci.org/jecisc/GitBridge.svg?branch=master)](https://travis-ci.org/jecisc/GitBridge)

-GitBridge is a project allow Pharo projects to communicate with the git repository storing them.
-Once the bridge is made, you can access resources or informations about the repository.
+GitBridge is a project which allow Pharo projects to communicate with the git repository storing them.
+Once the bridge is made, you can access resources in or information about the repository.

 - [Installation](#installation)
 - [Quick start](#quick-start)